Before you build a gaming PC, you will need parts based on how powerful of a system you want and your spending budget.

-A gaming PC generates lots of heat, and it’s the number one enemy of computer hardware.
-You need to have a plan to keep the inside of your gaming PC cool.
+A gaming PC generates lots of heat and is the number one enemy of computer hardware.
+It would be best if you had a plan to keep the inside of your gaming PC cool.

-Power supplies and graphics card have their built-in cooling system to keep them running cool.
+Power supplies and graphics cards have a built-in cooling system to keep them running cool.

 - CPU COOLER

-In my opinion stock coolers are not adequate to keep the CPU cool enough for prolonged gaming sessions.
+I think stock coolers are inadequate to keep the CPU cool enough for prolonged gaming sessions.
 For this reason, I recommend buying an aftermarket cooler.

 Noctua NH-D15, Master Air Maker 8 by Coolermaster, Phanteks PH-TC14PE, and Arctic Freezer 33 eSports are just a few air coolers you can research.